lumifyio/lumify/data-mapping/plugins/csv/README.md

 *	`labelType` _String (optional)_

-	The method of determining the relationship label.
+	The method of determining the relationship label (IRI).
 The supported values are:

 	*	`constant` _(default)_